darup67/bamazon/README.md

 First, download the repository.

-Next, open up Bash or Terminal and run the following: "node bamazonCustomer.js".
+Next, open up Bash or Terminal and run the following: "node bamazonCustomer.js" in the root of the repo/directory.

 # Examples